AronSchulman/MMAtt-DTA/README.md

 seaborn
 wandb
 ```
 All the relevant data used for model training and testing are found in the Zenodo repository mentioned above.

+## Problems?

-Please observe the previously opened issues for som details about drug and protein featurization.
+Please observe the previously opened issues for some details about drug and protein featurization.
 Please open an issue in case of dependency problems, bugs, and general enquiries about usage.